 Len Bias was perhaps the greatest unknown, and his is the most tragic story in NBA history.
 Len Bias was penciled in to be the next NBA great, the successor to the great Larry Bird—he was supposed to continue the Celtics dynasty for years to come.
 The 6-8 forward averaged 23 points and 6 rebounds in his senior season at Maryland and proceeded to win ACC player of the year.
 During the 1986 draft, Len Bias was set to be selected at number two overall by the Boston Celtics.
 North Carolina forward Chris Washburn said to Bias, “Are you packed for Boston?”
 And it happened.
 Len Bias was selected by the team that had won the title the previous year, and the future was looking brighter than ever.
 At that night at 3 a.m., Bias returned to his dorm room, and it was later found that he and his friends had been snorting cocaine for a few hours.
 At 6 am, Bias began having seizures and passed out.
 His friends, panicking, rushed Bias to the hospital.
 The doctors did everything they could to revive him, but at 8:50 AM, Bias was pronounced dead.
 There was shock nationwide.
 Red Auerbach had the harsh realization that the future of his franchise would be destroyed.
 Bias would have been an immediate impact player off of the bench, and would be a star in the league for years to come.
-If it was not for cocaine, who knows what could’ve been.
+If Bias had found treatment for his cocaine addiction, who knows what could’ve been.
 Cocaine destroyed Len Bias’ chance at greatness, but more tragically, it took his life.

 You probably have not heard of David Thompson.
 And if you have, you most likely do not know much about him.
 There was a time when David Thompson was the best player in the NBA.
 In his first ABA season, Thompson averaged 26 points along with an All-Star MVP and a trip to the finals against Julius Erving and the Sixers.
 Thompson’s high flying dunks and great shot made him one of the most prolific scorers ever.
 He has the fourth-highest single-game scoring output ever, totaling 73 points.
 Thompson in his prime was as good as—if not better than—Michael Jordan.
 But his career was also hurt by drug use.
 Thompson was under a lot of pressure, and at 23 he was introduced to drugs.
 The Nuggets organization thought he could overcome it, but the alcohol and cocaine were too much for Thompson to bare, and he eventually fell off the wagon.
 The Nuggets needed to get rid of him, and traded him to the Seattle Supersonics for an unproductive Bill Hanzlik.
 In Seattle, he had two of the worst seasons of his career, barely playing in the second year.
 He attempted a return with the Indiana Pacers, but drugs continued to hold him back and he was out of the NBA by 1984.
 If Thompson played longer, would he be said in the same breath as Michael Jordan?
 Would he have been a top-five player of all time?
 He was inducted into the hall of fame in 1996, but what more could Thompson have achieved?
 We can never know, and it is once again due to the destruction of a man by drugs.